KaikeWesleyReis/paper-code-for-explainable-AI-in-COVID-prediction/README.md

-# Code results for explainable AI paper
+# Reproducible Paper - Diagnosis of patients with blood cell count for COVID-19: An explainable artificial intelligence approach
 An **Open Source**  code released to increase reproducibility in academic and professional research.

 ## Paper info